Sandbags available at county public works shops

 - Place the bags lengthwise and parallel to the direction of the flow.
 Partially overlap the bags to form a tight seal.
 Compact and shape each bag by walking on it.

 - Single stacks generally are not stacked more than three rows high.
 Go higher to protect structures such as homes.

 Residents in immediate need of sandbags are asked to contact the foreman of their area maintenance district between 6 a.m. and 4 p.m.
 Monday through Thursday.
 The foremen can be reached at:

 At this time, Chelan County is not experiencing any widespread flooding issues.
-With weather forecasts calling for more rain and warming temperatures, Chelan County Public Works is reminding the public that the sandbags are available.
+With weather forecasts calling for warming temperatures, Chelan County Public Works is reminding the public that the sandbags are available.